Skip to main content

 AuthenticationFilter

-AuthenticationFilter is the Invirt component responsible for calling Authenticator above and storing the principal (if authentication is successful) on the current Request (context), and on a ThreadLocal.
+AuthenticationFilter is the Invirt component responsible for calling Authenticator above and storing the principal (if authentication is successful) on the current Request.

-It's important to note that AuthenticationFilter doesn't act as a gateway to prevent requests from proceeding when a principal isn't present, or when the Principal doesn't match the criteria to access the resource.
-It's within the remit of the application to handle that, as it fall within the remit of authorisation, not authentication.
+It's important to note that AuthenticationFilter doesn't act as a gateway to prevent requests from proceeding when a principal isn't present, or when the principal doesn't match the criteria to access the resource.
+It's within the remit of the application to handle that, as it falls within the realm of authorisation, not authentication.

-The filter's responsibility is simply to extract a Principal object from the request, via the Authenticator component, set it on the current thread and request context, and clear these after the request completes.
+The filter's responsibility is simply to extract a Principal object from the request, via the Authenticator component, attach it to the request, and forward to the underlying handler.